webdevhugo/chat2geo/README.md

 #### ❓ How can I get support for issues?
 - *If you encounter a bug or have a feature request, please* **[open an issue](../../issues)** *on GitHub.*
+- *Please be as detailed as possible when describing your issue.
+When asking for help, include screenshots, step-by-step explanations, error logs, and any relevant details.* ***Abstract or vague questions will not be answered.***
 - *For other questions, feel free to reach out at* **[shahabj.github@gmail.com](mailto:shahabj.github@gmail.com)**.

 #### ❓ How can I contribute?